dmx-systems/dmx-documentation/docs/user.rst

 .. hint:: Go to our `Demo Server <https://demo.dmx.systems/>`_, navigate through the workspaces and have a look at the different topicmaps.
 They all show specific views on parts of the same underlying database.

-For the moment, two types of topicmaps are supported: *Topicmaps* and *Geomaps*.
+For the moment, three types of topicmaps are supported: *Topicmaps*, *Geomaps* and *Tableviews*.
+Geomaps and tableviews both are :ref:`plugins <admin-plugin-installation>` that have to be installed separately.

 A new topicmap is always empty.
 In the beginning, there is only one topicmap, it's called "untitled".